Lithanel/Lithanel_page/content/Idea & Approach/_index.md

 * Framerate > 90 FPS

 Only teleportation and the second option made it into the final version.
-Why did I not choose to move physically.
+Why did I not choose to move physically?
 The answer is simple.
 We were given the restriction of implementing a locomotion technique that can even be used in confined spaces.
-Additionally was confident that teleportation is less susceptible to cybersickness than moving in place, since it would still create an illusory self-motion in the absence of physical self-motion (vection).
+Additionally I am very confident that teleportation is less susceptible to cybersickness than moving in place, since moving in place would still create an illusory self-motion in the absence of physical self-motion (vection).
-In the follwing picture you can see my locomotion concept:
+In the following picture you can see my locomotion concept:

-### Idea Snowball & Teleportation
+### Idea ball & teleportation

 ![idea tp](https://raw.githubusercontent.com/Lithanel/Lithanel_page/master/images/idea/idea_tp.png)